sriram7737/algorithm-design-and-analysis/README.md

-this is a presentation on Grover's Algorithm, a quntum computing algorithm
+## This is a presentation on Grover's Algorithm, a quntum computing algorithm

 Abstract—Now-a-days, the use of No-SQL databases is one of